cdehury/netspeed/index.md

-## Welcome to GitHub Pages
+## Welcome to Netspeed.live

-You can use the [editor on GitHub](https://github.com/chandu-77/netspeed/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Test your Internet speed with the most accurate internet speed test platform on internet.
+Test your Internet speed on [Netspeed.live] (https://netspeed.live)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.